 Let's separate the science from the wishful thinking.

 Your best bet is to stick to your treatment plan.
 Don't stop taking your medication.
-Talk to your doctor about any alternative treatment you want to try, especially since it may interfere with your medications.
+Talk to your doctor about any complementary medicine or alternative treatment you want to try, especially since it may affect how your drugs work.
 Together, you can decide if it makes sense and won't do more harm than good.